Improving Food Safety

 “In developing countries, the death toll is much higher, particularly among infants, which underscores the importance of understanding how these diseases originate in animals and how they spread through the food supply,” says Kilonzo, a doctoral candidate in epidemiology who earned his master’s in preventive veterinary medicine at UC Davis.

-Atwill, professor of veterinary epidemiology and medical ecology at UC Davis, is also director of the Western Institute for Food Safety and Security.
+Atwill, professor of veterinary epidemiology and medical ecology at UC Davis, serves as director of the Western Institute for Food Safety and Security.
 He is also director of Veterinary Medicine Extension through the UC Division of Agriculture and Natural Resources.

 “Looking at an interdisciplinary problem from different viewpoints leads to more robust, effective solutions,” Atwill says.
 “To decrease the incidence of these foodborne illnesses that originate from animals, we need to understand the complex interactions between wild and domestic animals, farming practices and the dynamics of waterborne contamination, and the persistence of zoonotic pathogens in our landscape.”

 Atwill’s father was an oil geologist and moved the family throughout Western U.S., Bolivia and Libya during his childhood.
 Kilonzo is a native of Kenya.
 The multifaceted approach to scientific discovery by Atwill's team in the agricultural fields of the Salinas Valley reflects those early worldwide perspectives.